2012 Marine Le Pen presidential campaign

-Marine Le Pen is president of the Front National (FN) political party since 16 January 2011.
-She ran for President of France in 2012, garnering 17.90% of electorate placing her third in the balloting that was conducted on April 22, 2012.
+Marine Le Pen, president of the National Front from 2011 to 2022, ran in the 2012 French presidential election, garnering 17.90% of electorate placing her third in the balloting that was conducted on April 22, 2012.

 Campaign trail

 Announcement and launching

 During the 2010 internal campaign for the FN leadership, Marine Le Pen explained why the leadership of the party and the candidature for the presidential election must not be dissociated: thus the next FN leader will run in the 2012 presidential election.

 On 16 May 2011, her presidential candidacy was unanimously validated by the FN Executive Committee.

 On 10 and 11 September 2011, she made her political comeback with the title "the voice of people, the spirit of France" in the convention center of Acropolis in Nice.
 Her political comeback, which was concluded by a closing speech of seventy minutes, prefigured the launching of her presidential campaign.

 During a press conference held in Nanterre on 6 October 2011, she officially unveiled the line-up of her presidential campaign team.